runag/runag/README.md

 #### `REMOTE_ENV`

-List of environment variable names, to be set in remote script with the values present in the calling rùnag instance at the moment of ssh call.
+String, space-separated list of environment variable names, to be set in remote script with the values present in the calling rùnag instance at the moment of ssh call.
-Could be array of strings, or just plain string.
-The string is split into separate arguments using `IFS=" " read -a`, thereby `\` escape character have special meaning.
 For any provided names (or for absence of them), rùnag will internaly add `"RUNAG_VERBOSE"`.

 #### `REMOTE_FORWARD_AGENT`